openstack-archive/networking-ovn/doc/source/faq.rst

 expect development in the next year to have more of a focus on scaling, including the issues discussed here.

-See readme_ for links to more details on OVN's architecture.
+See :doc:`readme` for links to more details on OVN's architecture.